rogmag/davinci-resolve-scripts/README.md

 This is useful for learning the real duration of a timeline when using a fractional frame rate, as it doesn't correspond exactly to its timecode.

+## Scripts in Development

-## Scripts/Utility/Render Clips by Guide Track
+* Scripts/Utility/Render Clips by Guide Track

-TODO

-## Scripts/Edit/Timeline as 3D Shapes
+* Scripts/Edit/Timeline as 3D Shapes

-TODO